microsoft/MicrosoftCloud/tutorials/Tutorial - ACS to Teams Meeting.md

     > NOTE: Because `useAzureCommunicationCallAdapter` is a React hook, it won't assign a value to `callAdapter` until the `callAdapterArgs` value is valid.

 1. Earlier you assigned the user identity, token, and Teams meeting link to state values in the `App` component.
 That works fine for now.
-In a later exercise you'll see how to dynamically retrieve these values.
-Since you set the values earlier, comment out the entire `useEffect` function:
+In a later exercise you'll see how to dynamically retrieve those values.
+Since you set the values earlier, comment out the code in the `useEffect` function (the `init()` function and the call to it).
+Once you get the Azure Functions running in the next exercises you'll revisit this code.

     ```typescript
     useEffect(() => {